Overview: Privacy and consent with BlueConic

 What happens with profile data when a visitor withdraws consent?

 By default nothing changes to the profile data when a visitor withdraws consent for one or more objectives.
-You can change this behavior through a settings on the BlueConic settings > Privacy tab:
+You can change this behavior through a setting on the Privacy settings page (BlueConic settings > Privacy):

 Profile properties are related to objectives by items (such as listeners and import connections) that are contained by the objective and write data into profile properties.